-Named the No. 1 children's museum in the country by Parents magazine in 2011, the Children's Museum of Houston takes education seriously by making it as fun as possible.
+Ranked as a top children's museum by family magazines and travel sites, the Children's Museum of Houston takes education seriously by making it as fun as possible.
 Put your toddler to work as a make-believe city council member, police officer or chef in Kidtropolis, a city where kids rule.
 After they've earned their keep, kids can learn about budgeting by using a pretend $40 debit card to buy groceries.
 In the Building Zone, kids can learn about how pulleys work by hoisting a big bag of gravel.
 In the Powerplay area, children learn about health and fitness by doing what they do best: jump, climb and dance.

 Take your kids to one of the Meet the Keeper sessions to maximize the fun.
 Keepers share fun facts and often interact with the animals to demonstrate interesting aspects of their behavior.
 The elephant bath is always a crowd favorite, and kids will be mesmerized by the daily bat feedings.
 For an extra fee, you and the kids can take a behind-the-scenes tour of the aquarium, children's zoo or the commissary, where food is prepared for the animals.

 It may seem a little odd to go ice skating in the middle of a shopping mall, but it's a 30-year-old tradition at Houston's Galleria.
-Even if your kiddo has never skated before, it's still fun to try.
 If you plan ahead, you can sign the kids up for some lessons.
 And if the kids discover that they just don't have the gift for ice skating, there are plenty of toy stores and ice cream shops nearby to keep them happy.

 This downtown park is an inspiring example of disparate groups working together to make a lasting contribution to Houston.
 The former industrial site has been transformed into a beautiful public green space.
 Kids can frolic in a fountain, take a kayak ride in the park's 1-acre lake, or the entire family can enjoy a picnic under shade trees.